TrimBoy/week-4-course-project/README.md

 >*Group the data by subject and activity.*
 >
 >*Use summarize_each to create the tidy data set that gives averages across each subject/activity pair.*

-### CodeBook.md

-This is the codebook for the new tidy dataset.
-It details all the variables in the new dataset and the calculations used to create them, including units and some other information.
-Additionally, it details the original dataset that was used to create the data.

 ## Using the Script